 5. Select your doctor or surgeon

-With private health insurance, you can select your preferred doctor or surgeon to carry out an operation.
+Many private health insurance policies give members the ability to select their preferred doctor or surgeon to carry out an operation.
 In a public hospital, your doctor will be the one on duty at the time of your operation.

-Of course, as with the availability of a private room, your preferred doctor or surgeon is still a matter of availability in the private system.
-So for example, if you go into labour at 3am and your preferred obstetrician can’t make it in time for the birth, the on-call doctor is the one who will deliver your baby.
+As with the availability of a private room, your preferred doctor or surgeon is still a matter of availability in the private system.

 The Medicare Levy Surcharge was introduced to encourage those with higher levels of income to take out private health insurance policies and take pressure off the public health system.

-Lifetime Health Cover (LHC) encourages young people to purchase a private health insurance policy to ease the dependence on the public health system.
-A loading charge of 2% will be put on top of your private health insurance premium for each year after you turn 30 years of age and are not a member of a private health fund.
+Lifetime Health Cover (LHC) was introduced to encourage young people to purchase a private health insurance policy to ease the dependence on the public health system.
+Under the LHC, a loading charge of 2% is added to your private health insurance premium for each year after you turn 30 and aren’t a member of a private health fund.

-For example, if you are 40 years old and have never taken out a private health insurance policy until now, your additional LHC loading would be an extra 20%!
-(2% x 10 years.)
-This can only be removed once you have been covered by private health insurance over a 10-year period.
+For example, if you are 40 years old and have never taken out a private health insurance policy until now, your additional LHC loading would be an extra 20% (2% x 10 years).
+The Private Health Insurance Ombudsman states that this can only be removed once you have been covered by private health insurance over a 10-year continuous period.